SilentDevCoPro/sre-portfolio/docs/Challenges Faced.md

 Getting images into Minikube is a pain in the backside, I have documented the process so it is easier in the future.

 ### #4 Challenge
+Understanding that the Prometheus service monitor was selecting based on service such as node port/loadbalancer, got stuck for a while until I understood that it was looking for the label in my loadbalancer service.

 ### #5 Challenge